dock108/code-navigator/frontend/README.md

 - The data is displayed on the landing page with loading and error states handled gracefully.
 - You can change the owner/repo in `src/pages/Home.jsx` as needed.

+## Sidebar File Navigation

+- The sidebar on the left displays the repository file structure as an expandable/collapsible tree.
+- Directories can be expanded/collapsed by clicking on them.
+- Files are shown with a file icon; clicking a file logs its path to the console.
+- The sidebar fetches data from the backend endpoint `/repo/{owner}/{repo}/files`.